praveen-galipothu/dockerfiles/CMD/README.md

 ### CMD

-cmd is the command that runs the container.
+cmd is the command that runs the container. it should run in forground and it should run for infinite times

 ### RUN vs CMD